 The purpose of the Step Advance with Break Beam Sensor Application is to provide users with an example of how break beam sensors can be used in accordance with a light kit to indicate which bin a part needs to be picked from and whether the instructions have been followed and the part has been picked correctly.
-This application makes use of a gateway, a light kit as well as two break beam sensors, so please make sure to have this equipment on hand before using this application.
+This application makes use of an IO Gateway, a light kit as well as two break beam sensors, so please make sure to have this equipment on hand before using this application.

 Video Overview of Application